 HEDCO was created in January 1992 with revenue generated from a 1⁄2 of 1% sales tax passed by vote of the citizens of the City of Henderson with the proceeds dedicated to economic development.

-HEDCO is governed by a board of five directors.
-All directors are appointed by the City Council of the City for a term of three (3) years, except the director representing banking institutions, who is appointed for a term of one (1) year.
-The City Council must also approve HEDCO's budget.
-HEDCO is exempt from federal income tax as an organization described in Section 501(c)(6) of the Internal Revenue Code.
+HEDCO is governed by a board of seven directors.
+All directors are appointed by the City Council of the City for a term of two (2) years.
+The City Council must also approve HEDCO's budget and all amendments.